MariaDB Memory Allocation

 - SQL_CACHE or SQL_NO_CACHE in all SELECTs, based on which queries are likely to benefit from caching.

-This is a minor tunable.
+It is not necessary to tune thread_cache_size from MariaDB 10.2.0.
+Previously, it was minor tunable variable.
 Zero will slow down thread (connection) creation.
 A small (say, 10), non-zero number is good.
 The setting has essentially no impact on RAM usage.

 It is the number of extra processes to hang onto.
 It does not restrict the number of threads; max_connections does.

-If you have turned on binarly loging (via log_bin) for replication and/or point-in-time recovery, The system will create binary logs forever.
-That is, they can slowly fill up disk.
+If you have turned on binary logging (via log_bin) for replication and/or point-in-time recovery, the system will create binary logs forever.
+That is, they can slowly fill up the disk.
 Suggest setting expire_logs_days = 14 to keep only 14 days' worth of logs.

 RHEL, in its infinite wisdom, decided to let you control how aggressively the OS will preemptively swap RAM.
-This is good in general, but lousy for MySQL.
+This is good in general, but lousy for MariaDB.

-MySQL would love for RAM allocations to be reasonably stable -- the caches are (mostly) pre-allocated; the threads, etc, are (mostly) of limited scope.
-ANY swapping is likely to severly hurt performance of MySQL.
+MariaDB would love for RAM allocations to be reasonably stable -- the caches are (mostly) pre-allocated; the threads, etc, are (mostly) of limited scope.
+ANY swapping is likely to severely hurt performance of MariaDB.

 With a high value for swappiness, you lose some RAM because the OS is trying to keep a lot of space free for future allocations (that MySQL is not likely to need).

 With swappiness = 0, the OS will probably crash rather than swap.
-I would rather have MySQL limping than die.f The latest recommendation is swappiness = 1.
+I would rather have MariaDB limping than die.
+The latest recommendation is swappiness = 1.
 (2015)

-Somewhere in between (say, 5?) might be a good value for a MySQL-only server.
+Somewhere in between (say, 5?) might be a good value for a MariaDB-only server.

 OK, it's time to complicate the architecture of how a CPU talks to RAM.
 NUMA (Non-Uniform Memory Access) enters the picture.
 Each CPU (or maybe socket with several cores) has a part of the RAM hanging off each.
 This leads to memory access being faster for local RAM, but slower (tens of cycles slower) for RAM hanging off other CPUs.